MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/upgrade-from-teams-exploratory.md

 ## <a name="step-1-when-to-upgrade"></a>Passaggio 1: quando eseguire l'aggiornamento

-Per verificare quando scade la versione di valutazione gratuita di Teams Exploratory dell'organizzazione e di quanti utenti attivi dispone, accadere a **Fatturazione >** <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank"><b>I tuoi prodotti</b></a> nell'interfaccia di amministrazione di Microsoft 365.
-Riceverai anche una notifica prima della scadenza della versione di valutazione di Teams Exploratory.
+To check when your organization’s Teams Exploratory trial is expiring and how many active users it has, go to **Billing >** <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank"><b>Your products</b></a> in the Microsoft 365 admin center.
+You’ll also be notified before the Teams Exploratory trial expires.

 > [!IMPORTANT]
 > È consigliabile pianificare l'aggiornamento degli utenti alle licenze a pagamento prima della data di scadenza, in modo che gli utenti non perdano l'accesso a Teams.